 If you compare a new Honda Civic against many of its rivals with similar features it can look a little expensive these days, but you have to ask yourself how many of them would still be on the road in 15 years when a Civic is still going strong?

 Like many things in life you tend to get what you pay for, and what you’re paying a little more for with a Honda Civic are its reliability and durability.
 Of course, you can get a Honda Civic for a lot less money by buying used and that’s why the Civic is an incredibly popular model with used car buyers.

 Is the Honda Civic good for a long drive?

-Although compact cars are often thought of as primarily for frequent short journeys in the town or city, the Honda Civic is absolutely fine for long drives as long as you don’t try to cram too many people and too much cargo inside.
+Although compact cars are often thought of primarily for frequent short journeys in the town or city, the Honda Civic is absolutely fine for long drives as long as you don’t try to cram too many people and too much cargo inside.
 After all, one thing you definitely want for long drives is a reliable vehicle, and few vehicles over the years have proved to be more reliable than a Honda Civic.

 Is there a Honda Civic Hybrid?